-A U.S. State Department official said Monday that there are no plans to move toward direct talks, “because North Korea has shown no willingness to move in a positive direction.”
+A U.S. State Department official said Monday there are no plans to move toward direct talks, “because North Korea has shown no willingness to move in a positive direction.”

-On Sunday, Pyongyang rejected a different proposal for dialogue, one by South Korea last week regarding the North’s suspension of activity at the manufacturing zone that the two countries jointly operate.
+Pyongyang on Sunday rejected a different proposal for dialogue, one by South Korea last week regarding the North’s suspension of activity at the manufacturing zone that the two countries jointly operate.

-Kerry’s trip finished on one of the biggest dates on the North Korean calendar: “The Day of the Sun,” when citizens celebrate the birthday of Kim Il Sung, remembered as the “eternal president.”
+Kerry’s trip finishes on one of the biggest dates on the North Korean calendar: “The Day of the Sun,” when citizens celebrate the birthday of Kim Il Sung, remembered as the “eternal president.”
 He died in 1994 and would have been 101 this year.